MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-workspace-to-microsoft-cloud-app-security.md

 1. Select menu, go to **APIs & Services** > **Dashboard**, and make sure you have the following APIs enabled:

-    - Admin SDK
+    - Admin SDK API

     - Audit API
     - Google Drive API
-    - Google Marketplace SDK
+    - Google Workspace Marketplace SDK

 1. In the **OAuth consent page** page, do the following:
     1. Under **User Type**, choose **External**, and then click **Create**.